fredericGette/Lumia520/content/boot/README.md

 When the PBL is not able to find or start the SBL1, it enters in Emergency Download Mode (EDL mode).
 In this mode a host can use USB to push a programmer.
 SBL1 is executed in the Internal Memory (IMEM) because the main memory (SDRAM) is not ready yet (the SDRAM is initialized by SBL2).
 TZ is also running in IMEM.
-SBL2 is first running in MIMEM (?) and can also use GMEM (?) if needed.
+SBL2 is first running in MIMEM (?) and can also use GMEM (Graphics internal memory) if needed.
 SBL3, UEFI and MainOS are running in SDRAM.

 # Memory addresses